 10 Ways to Increasing Your Small Business Profit Margins (With Examples & Tips)

-Profit margins are a critical indicator of a small business’s financial health and long-term sustainability.
+Profit margins are an indicator of a small business’s financial health and long-term sustainability.
 While revenue growth is important, increasing your profit margins ensures that your business keeps more of what it earns.

-This guide will explore proven strategies to maximize your small business’s profit margins, providing actionable tips and examples to help you succeed.
+This guide will explore proven strategies to maximize your small business’s profit margins, providing implementable tips and examples to help you succeed.

 1. Analyze and Reduce Costs